 Contrary to popular belief, cold brew coffee is not just your leftover coffee that you have cooled in the fridge.
-Cold brew coffee is made through leaving coarse coffee grinds in cold water for an extended period of time (usually 12-24 hours).
+Cold brewing involves leaving coarse coffee grinds in cold water for an extended period of time (usually 12-24 hours).
 This produces a smoother, less acidic brew that highlights the fruity, floral notes of coffee and reduces the bitterness.

 Why not just put hot coffee in the fridge?